 Can you share any challenges that you’ve encountered and how you overcame them?

 Many people struggle to understand how they can contribute to DEI efforts.
-To address this, we developed a video at the Women in Kantar ERG highlighting workplace challenges women face, such as being perceived as having been hired only for their gender in tech roles or being labelled as too emotional.
-Raising awareness and educating others about these issues is essential to creating a more equal organisation and society.
+To address this, Women in Kantar ERG developed a video highlighting workplace challenges women face, such as being perceived as having been hired only for their gender in tech roles or being labelled as too emotional.
+Raising awareness and educating others about these issues is essential to creating a more equal organisation and removing barriers.

 Another challenge is helping people understand how to be effective allies.
 We created practical guides with tips for allyship, such as participating in DEI events or openly discussing personal responsibilities like caregiving to normalise them in the workplace.
 Mentoring, whether as a mentor or a mentee in reverse mentoring programmes, is also powerful.
-Managers need to be well-versed in company policies and processes that support various needs, such as maternity leave or accommodations for disabilities like ADHD.
+Managers need to be well-versed in company policies and processes that support various needs, such as maternity leave or understanding neurodiversity like ADHD.

 In essence, being a great ally involves taking practical steps to understand and support those with different experiences and privileges.